Harivarasanam: Harivarasanam Centenary Celebrations

-Harivarasanam was originally written in year 1923, and in the year 2023, Centenary celebrations were taken up by Sabarimala Ayyappa Seva Samajam across India.
-Celebrations were launched by Governor of Tamil Nadu state, and maestro Ilayaraja was selected as National Committee Chairman for the celebrations.
+Harivarasanam was originally written in the year 1923, and in the year 2023, Centenary celebrations were taken up by Sabarimala Ayyappa Seva Samajam across India.
+Celebrations were launched by Governor of Tamil Nadu state, and meastro Ilayaraja was selected as National Committee Chairman for the celebrations.

+Harivarasanam Award

+The Harivarasanam Award was instituted in 2012 and is jointly awarded by the Government of Kerala and the Travancore Devaswom Board.
+It is awarded for contributions towards propagation of religious coexistence, equanimity, and universal brotherhood of Sabarimala through music.
+The award winner is announced ahead of the annual Makaravilakku festival.